alwil/best-code-practices/code_reusability.md

 - More time is spent debugging than developing
 - Complexity strangles development because it does not scale well

-_Do you recognize this?_
+_Do you recognize this?
+Can you give an example?_

 ---

 ![width:650](img/development-speed.svg)
-Do you agree and what do you think "properly" means?
+_Do you agree and what do you think "properly" means?_

 ---

-# Moduarity and composition
+# Modularity and composition

 - Build complex behaviour from simple components
 - We can reason about the components and the composite